Skip to main content

 (5) The duration in minutes or time in/time out of the activity provided.
 Duration in minutes is acceptable if the schedule of the person delivering the service is maintained on file.

 (7) The signature or initials of the person delivering the service on each entry of service delivery.
-Each documentation recording sheet will contain a legend that indicates the name (electronic, typed or printed), title, signature, and initials of the person delivering the service to correspond with each entry's identifying signature or initials.
+Each documentation recording sheet will contain a legend that indicates the name (electronic, typed, or printed), title, signature, and initials of the person delivering the service to correspond with each entry's identifying signature or initials.

-(8) Evidence in either the child's case file or a separate supervision log that the appropriate supervision was provided in accordance with appropriate licensing standards.
+(8) Evidence in either the eligible child's case file or a separate supervision log that the appropriate supervision was provided in accordance with appropriate licensing standards.

-(J) The claims for reimbursement for services will be submitted in accordance with rule 5160-35-04 of the Administrative Code.
+(L) The claims for reimbursement for services will be submitted in accordance with rule 5160-35-04 of the Administrative Code.

-(K) Guidance in this rule is specific to services performed by qualified practitioners in a school-based setting.
+(M) Guidance in this rule is specific to services performed by qualified practitioners in a school-based setting.
 Qualified practitioners will exercise reasonable professional judgement consistent with standards as set by his or her professional board.
 This guidance does not alter any practitioner's scope of practice, nor does it negate the necessity to meet other mandates as obligated when services are furnished outside of the medicaid school program.

 Supplemental Information

-Amplifies: 5162.366
+Amplifies: 5162.02, 5162.364, 5162.366

 Rule 5160-35-06 | Other services, medical supplies and equipment authorized for medicaid coverage that can be provided by medicaid school program (MSP) providers.